pupilfirst/wd301-scripts/best-practices/suspense-and-lazy-loading/README.md

 ![Suspense and Error Boundary Architecture](suspense-errorboundary.png)

-Suspense Boundaries in React are responsible for handling loading states of child components.
+Suspense Boundaries in React are responsible for handling the loading states of child components.
 When a Suspense Boundary is encountered during rendering, it indicates that a component is waiting for some asynchronous operation, such as data fetching, to complete.

 Error Boundaries in React handle errored states of child components.
 When an error occurs during rendering, lifecycle methods, or in the constructor of a component wrapped by an Error Boundary, the Error Boundary is triggered.